 This example demonstrates how gratuity increases after completing five years of service, reflecting the shift from 21 days to 30 days of basic salary per additional year.

-The UAE Labour Law sets out key obligations and entitlements related to end-of-service payments:
+The Labour Law sets out key obligations and entitlement rules related to payments of end of service in the UAE:

 - Employees must have at least one year of uninterrupted service to qualify for gratuity.